 While police and local governments are valuable resources at first, CISA recommends that for more accurate response, authorities, including themselves, the FBI, or even the Secret Service, should be contacted as well.

 Data recovery is the most expensive component of all cyberattacks, according to Accenture.
-But Certitude Security can help ensure your business is never but in this difficult position by putting all the necessary preventative measures in place.
+But Certitude Security can help ensure your business is never in this challenging position by putting all the necessary preventative measures in place.